Child Custody Orders Can Be Modified, We Can Help

 Modifying an existing allocation of parental responsibilities order (child custody and visitation order) is possible if there has been a substantial change in circumstances in either a child’s or parent’s life following the divorce.
 Not only must the change be substantial, but it also must involve a matter that directly impacts the child’s well-being.
 For example, a change in a parent’s work hours may necessitate a change in the visitation schedule, whereas abuse or neglect of the child by the custodial parent may require the other parent to petition for a change in custody.

-The attorneys of Butler, Giraudo & Meister, P.C., serve clients in family law issues in Peoria and Tazewell counties and throughout Central Illinois.
+The attorneys of Butler Giraudo & Meister, P.C., serve clients in family law issues in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have handled thousands of child custody modification and child custody dispute cases.
-We have experience both in negotiating custody and visitation arrangements, and in taking cases to court in order to assert our clients’ rights and interests.
+We have experience both in negotiating custody and visitation arrangements and in taking cases to court in order to assert our clients’ rights and interests.

 Our Peoria child custody modification lawyers can help determine whether your change in circumstances warrants a modification of the court order.